RackHD/docs/docs/devguide/debugging_guide.rst

     RackHD->Server: TFTP sends requested file (monorail.ipxe)
-    note left of Server: Server loads monorail.ipxe and initiates on bootloader Server->RackHD: IPXE script requests what to do from RackHD (http) note right of RackHD: RackHD looks up IP address of HTTP request from IPXE script to find the node via it's mac-address. note right of RackHD: If the node is already "known", it will only respond if there's an active workflow that's been invoked related to the node note right of RackHD: If the node isn't known, it will create a workflow (default is a discovery workflow) and respond with an iPXE script to initiate that
+    note left of Server: Server loads monorail.ipxe and initiates on bootloader Server->RackHD: IPXE script requests what to do from RackHD (http) note right of RackHD:
+        multiline
+        RackHD looks up IP address of HTTP request from iPXE script to find the node via its mac-address.
+        If the node is already "known", it will only respond if there's an active workflow that's been invoked related to the node
+        If the node isn't known, it will create a workflow (default is the workflow 'Graph.Sku.Discovery') and respond with an iPXE script to initiate that end note
-    RackHD->Server: ipxe script (what RackHD calls a Profile) (via http) note left of Server: ipxe script with discovery microkernel and initrd (http) Server->RackHD: ipxe requests static file - the vmlinuz kernel RackHD->Server: vmlinuz (http)
+    RackHD->Server: iPXE script (what RackHD calls a Profile) (via http) note left of Server: iPXE script with discovery microkernel and initrd (http) Server->RackHD: iPXE requests static file - the vmlinuz kernel RackHD->Server: vmlinuz (http)
-    Server->RackHD: ipxe requests static file - initrd RackHD->Server: initrd (http)
+    Server->RackHD: iPXE requests static file - initrd RackHD->Server: initrd (http)
     note left of Server: Server loads the kernel and initrd and transfers control (boots that microkernel) Server->RackHD: initrd loads additional file (overlay) from Server to extend microkernel